merely-useful/py-rse/index.md

 A package manager like conda greatly simplifies the software installation process by identifying and installing compatible versions of software and all required dependencies.
 It also handles the process of updating software as more recent versions become available.
-If you don’t want to install the entire Anaconda distribution, you can install [Miniconda][miniconda]\index{miniconda} instead.
+If you don't want to install the entire Anaconda distribution, you can install [Miniconda][miniconda]\index{miniconda} instead.
 It essentially comes with conda and nothing else.